peteroupc/html3dutil/doc/H3DU.md

 ### (static) H3DU.SurfaceEval.findBitangent(e, u, v)

 Finds an approximate bitangent vector for the given surface evaluator at the given U and V coordinates.
-This method calls the evaluator's "bitangent" method if it implements it; otherwise, does a numerical differentiation with respect to the V axis using the "evaluate" method.
+This method calls the evaluator's <code>bitangent</code>
+method if it implements it; otherwise, does a numerical differentiation with respect to the V axis using the <code>evaluate</code> method.

 #### Parameters